2.1-2 FAMILY MEDICAL LEAVE POLICY

 - Use of paid time for FMLA leave purposes may be charged in one-half hour increments.

 - Time off due to a disability or workers' compensation may be counted against the twelve (12) week period.

 - The University will continue to contribute toward group health coverage (including dental and vision, if applicable) at the same level and under the same conditions that existed while the employee was working.
 The employee will be required to continue to pay any portion of the premium, which they were paying prior to taking the leave.
 Arrangements must be made with the Human Resources Office.

 - If the employee fails to make the required health insurance premium payments within 30 days of the date such payments are due, health insurance coverage may be discontinued.
 Notice will be mailed at least fifteen (15) days before coverage will cease advising the employee that coverage will be dropped on a specific date unless payment is received.

-- All payments must be made to the Employment and Compensation Services Office in accordance with the terms and conditions stated above.
+- All payments must be made to the Human Resource Office in accordance with the terms and conditions stated above.

 - If an employee fails to return to work after expiration of the leave, he/she may be required to repay the University for the cost of the benefits received while on leave.
 The University may require medical certification of the employee's inability to return from leave.

 - If an employee notifies the University that he/she will not be returning from a period of FMLA leave, the University may terminate the employee's health insurance benefits.
 In this case, the employee will be entitled to continuation of health insurance benefits only in accordance with the Consolidated Omnibus Budget Reconciliation Act (COBRA) and the provisions of the health insurance plan.

 - An employee will not lose any benefits accrued prior to the start of the leave but will not accrue vacation, personal and sick benefits during unpaid leave time.